1. How do I apply to study at SPCNM?

 2. Can my enrolment application fee be paid with my course fees?

-No, the application fee of $100 including GST, must be paid at the time of submitting your application.
-This fee is non-refundable.
+No, the application fee of $100 including GST, must be paid as part of the enrolment process.
+The application fee is not covered by Studylink.

 3. What prerequisites are there to enrolling?